 If security is important to you – and it should be, if you’re working remotely! – check out Signal, a super secure way to communicate with people anywhere in the world.
 Whether from your phone or another device, you can send files, videos, documents, photos and voice notes, and rest assured that they’re fully encrypted for maximum privacy.
 Signal’s developers can’t see your communication, and neither can anyone else.
 If having a cluttered chat history annoys you, you can also set your messages to disappear after a certain time, improving your organization as well as your privacy.

-Aside from the more immediate video and messaging tools, remote work needs centralized asynchronous hubs for structuring projects, policies, processes and HR.
+Aside from the more immediate video and messaging tools, remote work needs centralized asynchronous hubs for structuring projects, policies, processes, company knowledge and HR.
 These effectively house global company documents and help keep your entire company’s work visible.
 The best allow you to create rich posts, to-do lists and comment threads, and follow any relevant changes and updates using notifications.

 Though it’s more known as a project management tool, Basecamp works well as an asynchronous communication hub for remote teams.
 It can be hard to assess progress and how everyone’s getting on when your team’s remote, but Basecamp keeps all project work transparent and everyone aligned.
 You can use to-do lists and message boards to keep everyone on the same page with projects, and set recurring reminders to your whole team to highlight what you’ll all be working on next.
 It’s also a useful place to archive HR info and documents.

-Coda takes the best from Dropbox and Basecamp to make it more straightforward than ever for remote teams to organize documents, spreadsheets, strategy and HR docs – using this one flexible tool, jumping from different docs and apps will be a thing of the past.
-Without these pesky interruptions, ideas flow better and organic collaboration is more intentional and effective.
-Using building block technology, like tables and buttons, your documents and files can grow and develop alongside the needs of your team.
+Slab takes the best from Dropbox and Basecamp to make it more straightforward than ever for remote teams to organize documents, spreadsheets, strategy and HR docs—using this one flexible tool, jumping from different docs and apps will be a thing of the past.
+Slab lends itself particularly well for company knowledge hubs, being extremely structure and easy to search.
+By forcing you to decide where every post lives in your information hierarchy, it stops you creating orphaned content that gets lost in the virtual ether.

 Clubhouse is already a popular collaborative tool for software development, but the Clubhouse Write feature also makes it easy for your team to document and develop ideas together.
 You can comment in real-time and create and keep strategy docs, agendas, actionable items in one handy place.
 You can also follow the documents that are most important to you and be notified whenever there are new comments or updates.
 Even better, Write syncs with Clubhouse's product management platform, saving you time by automatically keeping everyone dated.